 Prerequisite: Successful completion of two Regents science courses and Regents examinations.
+It is strongly encouraged that students enroll in a core physical science course or an AP level science course as well.

 This is a lab based course that offers the student the opportunity to investigate many aspects of Forensic Science.
 Fingerprinting, DNA and blood analysis, fiber, hair, glass and soil examinations, ballistics, tool markings and impression evidence will be explored.
 Selected topics in Forensic Science such as Forensic Anthropology, Forensic Pathology, Forensic Odontology and Forensic Entomology will be investigated.
 This class will intrigue the student as well as encourage the use of critical thinking and problem solving skills.